Championship winning credentials

 British Motorcycle manufacturer, ABM, used the recent Oulton Park Bennetts British Superbike round to unveil its radical new GP2 machine; the first 765cc Triumph powered machine outside of the Moto2 paddock.
 The track-only machine features a host of high-end carbon products, including front forks and rear sprocket.

-Enjoying a successful season in the British GP2 Championship with Mason Law, where they have scored two victories and eight podiums, ABM are already looking to the future with their all-new Moto2 inspired project.
+We enjoyed a successful 2019 season in the British GP2 Championship with Mason Law, where we have scored two victories and eight podiums and finishing second in the GP2 Championship.
+ABM are already looking to the future with their all-new Moto2 inspired project.
 Powered by the new Triumph 765cc three-cylinder engine, ABM’s new machine is the first Moto2 style machine outside of the Grand Prix paddock to feature the powerhouse and is packed with a host of cutting-edge technology.